bansicloud/fix-the-internet/README.md

 ## How to help
 * Join a team
-* Choose healthy tech habits
+* Build healthy tech habits
-* Be a sponsor
+* Become a sponsor